 Soak your wood chunks in water for a few hours and then add them to the hot coals before placing your grate in the grill.
 Use fruit woods like apple or cherry for pork or chicken.
 Use mesquite or hickory for beef.

 You can also add a water pan to keep the meat more moist.
 Use a metal pan and either suspend it above the coals or place it directly on the grate.
 In addition, you can duct tape over the holes in the lid to partially or completely cover them.

 This will allow you to control the air flow and the temperature inside.
 You can add an oven thermometer to monitor the temperature.
 You can also add foam strips along the seam between the two pots to give yourself a better seal when it is closed.

 Especially if you live in an urban area or an area with poor soil, planting vegetables in large clay pots may be the best option.
 I know many people that plant their green beans, lettuce, spinach, tomatoes, potatoes, and herbs in clay pots with great success.

-Just mix some potting soil, peat moss, and manure together and plant your seeds or plants according to the instructions on the package.
+Just mix some potting soil, peat moss, and manure together, and plant your according to the instructions on the package.
 Keep the seed bed moist until you see germination and then water one to two inches per week after that.
-These can be grown outdoors in direct sunlight or inside on a window sill.
+These can be grown outdoors in direct sunlight or inside on a windowsill.